FOSDEM/website/content/interviews/2015-pepijn-noltes.markdown

 committee.

 I'm working as a software architect at Thales Netherlands on large distributed embedded real time applications.
-I see the challenges of developing on a daily basis, maintaining and extending complex and big software applications in a technologically heterogeneous environment with increasingly less time and budget.
+Day by day I see the challenges of developing, maintaining and extending complex and big software applications in a technologically heterogeneous environment with increasingly less time and budget.